t-mart/wap/README.rst

   That Lua code belongs in a deliberate release asset (file/zip/etc) by the project owner, cleansed and packaged in a way you can include in your addon.

-  Unfortunately, Lua does not have a distribution format and/or package repository (e.g.
-  PyPI for Python, Maven Central for Java, Docker Hub for Docker, etc).
-But source code repositories are not the drop-in replacement.

 - Even if you do have dependency repository that's tolerably clean and packaged in its natural form, that repository is actually a development-time dependency, not a release-time dependency like other addon packagers imply.
-It needs to be *inside* your codebase while you write your code.
+It needs to be *inside* your environment while you write your code.
 Otherwise, you're coding on hope.

   * Other addon packagers don't even require a commit hash/tag to be specified, so you can't even be sure what of what code will be included with your addon in those